Mayank-Solanki-1/My-Store-Ecommerce-Site/README.md

    • Import schema.sql into MySQL

-   • Update DBConnection.java with your database username/password
+   • Update application.properties with your database username/password

 4. Configure Tomcat

-   • Select Tomcat 9
+   • Download and Select Tomcat 9

    • Deploy the project